sean-hill/stripe-elements-connect/README.md

-It only includes the client side code needed to retrieve a `token` from Stripe using Stripe Elements, and the code that opens up Stripe Connect (Express) via an the `inAppBrowser` cordova plugin.
+It only includes the client side code needed to retrieve a `token` from Stripe using Stripe Elements, and the code that opens up Stripe Connect (Express) via the `inAppBrowser` cordova plugin.
 The backend API's needed to persist this information is not provided in this repository.

 ## Key Resources